cphdat2sem2017-Cos/week01-OS-Linux/study/day5studypointExercise.md

 #Handin instructions
-You need to hand in by writing an email to **aflevering2b@gmail.com** no later than Sunday 12th of february 2017 at 23:59.
+You need to hand in by writing an email to **koe@cphbusiness.dk** no later than Sunday 12th of february 2017 at 23:59.

 The email should contain the following information